Need Help? Give us a call.

 Now that you know how to start a T-shirt business, take a minute to consider why you want to start a T-shirt business.

-Do you have great designs that you want circulated to the masses?
+Do you have great designs that you want to share with the masses?
 Do you see that the promotional products or uniforms niche is under-served in your area?
-The reasons for starting your foray into apparel should be outlined from the jump, as with any good business plan.
+The reasons for starting your foray into the T-shirt business should be outlined from the jump, as with any good business plan.

-Once you know why you’re going into the business, the rest of the steps should be straightforward.
-Decide on your style and fit, create a platform to sell your wares (and/or find places to sell that your market frequents, like craft fairs), create a marketing buzz, and be wise about your spending.
+Once you know why you’re going into the T-shirt business, the rest of the steps should be straightforward.
+Decide on your style and fit, create a platform to sell your wares (and/or find places to sell that your market frequents, like boutique shops), create a marketing buzz, and be wise about your spending.

 One day, you may find you do business on The Icebox’s scale, which takes jobs ranging anywhere from a few hundred bucks to hundred-thousand-dollar campaigns.
-Until then, don’t buy a pencil unless you have to!
+Until then, don’t buy a pencil unless you have to, and follow the above steps for starting a T-shirt business.